puzzle-bbt/kon-cryptopus-access-log-history/README.md

 #### Log page deluxe example:

-In the tab "Log", you can see who changed or watched the current account.
+In the tab "Log", you can see who changed or watched the current encryptable.
 You can see, which date and time the changes were made.
 Further, you can see the old and also the new value of the changed attribute.

 To see new and old passwords, you have to click on the text.
 Names, emails or descriptions are displayed directly.

-If someone just watched the account or copied an attribute, then there will be no old and new value.
+If someone just watched the encryptable or copied an attribute, then there will be no old and new value.
 The password is already encrypted with papertrail, so we don't have to do that ourselves.